chinmaygs/MERN-MACHINE-TEST-EmployList/README.md

 Make sure you have downloaded the file correctly.

-In the backend folder create an env file (environmrnt variables) consisting of
+In the backend folder create an .env file (environmrnt variables) consisting of

         DB_URL='Enter your database url here'
         JWT_KEY='Enter your secret key here'